< Back

 Amazon AppFlow alert in Slack

-How to setup monitoring of Amazon AppFlow?
+How do you set up monitoring of Amazon AppFlow?

 marbot works with Slack and Microsoft Teams.
-Please select your platform and follow the Getting started guide.
+Please select your platform and follow the Getting Started guide.

 More help needed?
 Or want to share feedback?